trackmania-rl/tmrl/readme/tuto_library.md

 A few more parameters are configurable, although they will not be useful in this tutorial.
 In particular:

-`obs_preprocessor` can be used to modify observations before they are fed to the model.
+`obs_preprocessor` can be used to modify observations returned by the environment (this enables, e.g., converting RGB images into grayscale without modifying the environment).
 Some examples of such preprocessors are available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/custom/custom_preprocessors.py).

 `standalone` can be set to `True` for deployment, in which case the `RolloutWorker` will not attempt to connect to the `Server`.